0xc0dec/0xc0dec.github.io/content/_index.md

 [Not so Flat](/nsf) • [Cubic Roll](/cubic-roll) • [Line Bound](/line-bound) • [Uncopy](/uncopy) • [Ре:бусы](/rebus)

-They are all rather amateurish and naive but at this point it's a history to remember.
+They are all rather amateurish and naive but it's still a history to remember.